 Your potential is negatively impacted with that approach.

-To be a professional DIYer, you need to do an honest assessment of you interests, time availability and skills.
+To be a professional DIYer, you need to do an genuine assessment of you interests, time availability and skills.
 Know what you are passionate about learning -- then do it.
 Mark your calendar and block-out time in your schedule to learn and then apply.

 Then, put your ego aside and be brutally honest with yourself about the results and seek help where you need it.
 The last thing you want to do is become paralyzed and do nothing.